n2cms/n2cms/readme.md

 #### The best Content Management System (CMS) for custom ASP.NET MVC and WebForm applications

 ##Give your content managers this user experience
-Sharing control of your web application's content makes the site better and it will grow naturally without having to push builds.
+Sharing control of your web application's content makes the site better.
+The site will grow naturally and you won't have to push builds nearly as often.

 **Main**